 The obvious solution to these kinds of problems is some sort of agreement: I agree to leave you alone if you do the same for me.
 But, as Hobbes sees it, the decision to keep or break such an agreement has the same structure.

 Hobbes believes that people in a situation like this need the state to change the incentives they face and lock them into the southeast (lower right) box: waiting to use violence against others, leaving others’ possessions alone, and keeping their agreements.

 Hume has a different analysis of the situation.
 He thinks that interactions in the state of nature are structured like case of the two people who need to cooperate in order to row a boat across a river (3.2.2, ¶10).
 (Remember, it’s Row/Column.)

 Here there are two stable sets of choices: the northwest and southeast boxes.
 If they are in the southeast (Row, Row), they will stay there because neither one does any better by choosing Sit.
-If they are in the northeast box (Sit, Row) Column will stop rowing and instead choose Sit; that will put them in the northwest box (Sit, Sit).
-Similarly, if they are in the southwest box (Row, Sit) Row will stop rowing and start sitting.
-That will put them in the northwest box (Sit, Sit).
+If they are in the northeast box (Sit, Row) then either Column will move from 3rd to 2nd by sitting rather than rowing or Row will move from 2nd to 1st by starting to row (pun not intended, not at all).
+The situation in the southwest box would be similar: each one could improve their situation by doing something different.